EXPLAINER-'Super Saturday' Brexit showdown in parliament looms for PM Johnson

 Other amendments are also possible.
 WHAT ARE THE NUMBERS?

-The Prime minister needs at least 318 votes to be certain of victory in the 650-seat parliament.
-This number is less than 326 because seven Irish nationalist Sinn Fein party members do not sit, four speakers do not vote and four 'tellers' who help count votes, are not counted (although two of the tellers must support the deal and two must be against).
+The prime minister needs at least 318 votes to be certain of victory in the 650-seat parliament.
+This number is less than 326 because seven Irish nationalist Sinn Fein party members do not sit, four speakers do not vote and four 'tellers' who help count votes, are not counted (two of the tellers must support the deal and two must be against).

-- Conservative Party - Johnson's party does not have a majority in parliament and is not united about the best plan on Brexit.
-There are currently 288 Conservative seats and most would be expected to vote with the prime minister.
+Conservative Party: Johnson's party does not have a majority in parliament and is not united about the best plan on Brexit.
+There are 288 Conservative seats and most would be expected to vote with the prime minister.
 But there is a faction of committed Brexiteers that could rebel if they feel the deal does not provide a satisfactory break from the EU.
-The group, which can number as many as 80 but has a hardcore of around 28, are unlikely to vote as a single block and are difficult to predict.
+The group, which can number as many as 80 but has a hard core of around 28, are unlikely to vote as a single bloc and are difficult to predict.

-The Democratic Unionist Party (DUP) - The DUP's 10 lawmakers are also pivotal to Johnson's chances of success.
-The party is allied with the Conservatives under a formal arrangement, but the DUP currently says it cannot support the Brexit deal.
-The DUP's final decision will also influence some of the Brexit-supporting Conservative's votes.
+The Democratic Unionist Party (DUP): Its 10 lawmakers are also pivotal to Johnson's chances of success.
+The party is allied with the Conservatives under a formal arrangement, but the DUP says it cannot support the Brexit deal.
+The DUP's decision is expected to influence some of the Brexit-supporting Conservative's votes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)